ezzini/QAssist/MD files/INSTALL.md

 Each cell will install the required libraries and their dependencies

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, open an issue to discuss what you would like to change.